Arent Fox has developed a symbiotic

 Edwin Kahn, a former high-level official with the IRS, figured

-prominently in the establishment of the firm's federal income tax
+prominently in the establishment of the firm's tax practice.
+Harry

-prowess.
-Harry Plotkin also brought his public-sector experience to
+Plotkin also brought his public-sector experience to the firm after

-the firm, ditching the FCC to jump-start Arent Fox's communications
+leaving the FCC to jump-start Arent Fox's communications practice.

-practice.
-And finally, Earl Kintner stepped down as the FTC's
+And finally, Earl Kintner stepped down as the FTC's chairman and

-chairman and general counsel to bolster-what else-the firm's
+general counsel to bolster-what else-the firm's federal trade

-federal trade regulation niche.
-The names of all five men graced
+regulation niche.
+The names of all five men graced the firm's

-the firm's nameplate until 2004, when management opted for today's
+nameplate until 2004, when management opted for today's more

 In recent years, Arent Fox has become more